Resurrecting Address Clustering in Bitcoin: Building a Ground Truth Data Set

-\paragraph{Core assumption.} In this paper we focus on the feasibility of detecting the change output in Bitcoin transactions with exactly two spendable outputs, by far the most common type of transaction as of June 2020 (\SI{72.6}{\percent} of all transactions, see \Cref{fig:transaction-overview}).
+We focus on the feasibility of detecting the change output in Bitcoin transactions with exactly two spendable outputs, by far the most common type of transaction as of June 2021 (\SI{75.8}{\percent} of all transactions, see \Cref{fig:transaction-overview}).
 Our core assumption is that one of these outputs is a payment, and the other output receives the change.
-We call this type of transaction a \textit{standard} transaction, as they are created by typical end-user wallet software.\footnote{There exist a separate notion of a standard transaction, namely those that pass the \texttt{isStandard} test of the Bitcoin reference implementation that checks whether a transaction uses one of a handful of default script types.}
+We call this type of transaction a \textit{standard} transaction, as they are created by typical end-user wallet software.\footnote{Our definition is unrelated to the \texttt{isStandard} test in the Bitcoin reference implementation that checks whether a transaction uses common script types.}

 For transactions with only one output there is no good indicator to directly and reliably determine whether the output belongs to the same user.
-The transaction may correspond to a user sweeping the balance of their wallet, but the destination address may not be under the same user's control (e.g., they might transfer all the bitcoins from a wallet on their personal computer to an online wallet, where private keys are managed by and in control of an exchange).
+The transaction may correspond to a user sweeping the balance of their wallet, but the destination address may not be under the same user's control (e.g., it could be managed by a cryptocurrency exchange).

 Transactions with more than two outputs are less likely to originate from an ordinary wallet.
-They may belong to an exchange that batches payouts to multiple users, or correspond to a restructuring of their internal hot and cold wallets.
-As a result, our assumption that exactly one of the outputs receives change may not hold.
-Large numbers of outputs could also indicate mixing services or CoinJoin transactions, where the funds of multiple users are mixed.
-Determining change in CoinJoin transactions requires solving a subset-sum problem (e.g., \cite{Moeser2017,goldfeder2018cookie,meiklejohn2015overlays}) and is outside the scope of this paper.
+They may belong to an exchange that batches payouts to multiple users, or correspond to a restructuring of their hot and cold wallets.
+Our assumption that exactly one of the outputs receives change may not hold here.

-\paragraph{Method.}
+\subsubsection{Method.}

-Our approach leverages the phenomenon that change outputs are sometimes revealed by the multi-input heuristic at a later point in time due to address reuse. \Cref{fig:change-revealed} shows an example of how such disclosure may unintentionally happen on the blockchain: a user spends coins at addresses $A$ and $B$, their wallet directs the change to a new address $C$.
+Our approach leverages that change outputs are sometimes revealed by the multi-input heuristic at a later point in time due to address reuse. \Cref{fig:change-revealed} shows how such disclosure may unintentionally happen: a user spends coins at addresses $A$ and $B$, their wallet directs the change to a new address $C$.
 Later, they spend the change at address $C$ along with other coins at address $A$.
-At this point, the multi-input heuristic reveals that $A, B$ and $C$ belong to the same user, thereby revealing $C$ as the change address in the first transaction.
+At this point, the multi-input heuristic reveals that $A, B$ and $C$ belong to the same user, thus $C$ is the change address in the first transaction.
+By identifying transactions that have their change revealed in this way, we can build a ground truth set of transactions with known change.